thill/kafkacap/kafkacap-core/README.md

 * Chronicle: `ChronicleCaptureQueue` will queue all messages to disk using [Chronicle-Queue](https://github.com/OpenHFT/Chronicle-Queue).
 Capacity is limited only by available disk space.
 This implementation is recommended when messages must be captured and buffered in the event of a Kafka Cluster outage.

 ### Capture Device
-`io.thill.kafkacap.capture.CaptureDevice` is an abstract class that allows simple plug-and-play of any poll-based receiver.
+`io.thill.kafkacap.core.capture.CaptureDevice` is an abstract class that allows simple plug-and-play of any poll-based receiver.
 It handles most of the ceremony of creating a typical `BufferedPublisher` with an underlying `ChronicleCaptureQueue`

 ### Buffered Publisher
 For additional flexibility, a `BufferedPublisher` can be instantiated and used directly, instead of relying on the abstraction of a `CaptureDevice`.